 ```${{ steps.plan.outputs.stdout }}```

-This workflow has a few things you haven’t seen before:
+This workflow has a few details you haven’t seen before:

 the main branch that have modifications to the ch5/tofu/live/lambda-sample folder. |